Amy Chua: Early life and education

 Chua was raised Catholic and lived in West Lafayette, Indiana.
 When she was 8 years old, her family moved to Berkeley, California.

 Chua described herself as an "ugly kid" during her school days; she was bullied in school for her foreign accent (which she has since lost) and was the target of racial slurs from several classmates.
 She went to El Cerrito High School, in El Cerrito, where she graduated as valedictorian of her class.
-In college, she graduated Phi Beta Kappa and magna cum laude with an A.B. in Economics in 1984 from Harvard College, where she was named an Elizabeth Cary Agassiz Scholar and a John Harvard Scholar.
-She obtained her J.D. cum laude in 1987 from Harvard Law School, where she was the first Asian American officer of the Harvard Law Review, serving as executive editor.
+In college, she graduated Phi Beta Kappa and magna cum laude with a Bachelor of Arts in economics in 1984 from Harvard College, where she was named an Elizabeth Cary Agassiz Scholar and a John Harvard Scholar.
+She obtained her J.D., cum laude, in 1987 from Harvard Law School, where she was the first Asian American officer of the Harvard Law Review, serving as executive editor.

-After law school, Chua clerked for Chief Judge Patricia M. Wald on the United States Court of Appeals for the D.C.
+After law school, Chua clerked for Chief Judge Patricia M. Wald of the United States Court of Appeals for the D.C.
 Circuit.